shams-nahid/Advance-JS-Study/public/01 Javascript Foundation/06 Javascript Runtime.md

 Web-api handle the task in background and put the completed task to the call-back-queue.

 The event loop always check if the call stack is empty or not.
 If it is empty then it put the completed task from the call-back-queue to call-stack.

+How come we use web api to handle stack overflow.
+(Calling a method more than stack size, with explanation) (section 24)

+How come promise comes before setTimeOut 0, section 25